corda/corda/docs/source/cordapp-advanced-concepts.rst

 This is because in the vault the input and reference states are actually `StateRefs` - pairs of Transaction Id and index.
 But they need to be verified together with the output states that were created in a different context.

+..
+Go through a very basic example of transaction verification.

+..
+How The UTxO model is applied.

 Let's consider a very simple case, a transaction swapping `Apples` for `Oranges`.
+Each of the states that need to be swapped is the output of a previous transaction.
-Similar to the above image the `Apples` state is the output of a previous transaction (where the apples could have been swapped for grapes), same for the `Oranges` state.
+Similar to the above image the `Apples` state can be the output of a transaction where the apples could have been swapped for grapes.
+The `Apples` state that will be referenced as an input state is actually a serialized `TransactionState` that is stored within the
-Both the `Apples` and the `Oranges` states contain the usual data characteristics that you would expect from fresh fruit, but also the rules around the governing contract that ensures that they can be safely traded.
+Merkle Tree structure of the transaction that created it.
+(Read more in: :doc:`key-concepts-tearoffs`) Both the `Apples` and the `Oranges` states contain the usual data characteristics that you would expect from fresh fruit, found in the `TransactionState.data` field , but also the rules around the governing contract that ensures that they can be safely traded - the `contractClassName` and `constraint`. ( Read more in: :ref:`transaction_state` )

 The swap transaction would contain the 2 input states and 2 output states with the new owners of the fruit.
 The code to be used to deserialize and verify the transaction would be added to the transaction as 2 attachment IDs - which are SHA256 of the apples and oranges CorDapps.